 In Dungeons & Dragons, the Demon Lord Demogorgon has two heads, but it wasn't until the 3rd Edition that a source mentioned that each had a separate personality.
 The personality of his left head is named Aameul, the right is named Hethradiah.
 His two personalities rarely cooperate, and are often fierce rivals.
 Aameul favors deception, while Hethradiah favors destruction.
 Strangely, this war within himself often turns out in Demogorgon’s favor.
 For example, one legend tells how Hethradiah formed an alliance with a powerful lich queen, which left her vulnerable to assassins sent by Aameul.
 When they killed her, Demogorgon gained her power and lands, so both sides of him benefited.

-In Planescape the elvish spy Farrow has 15 personalities — each a devout member of a different one of the setting's cutthroat factions.
+In Planescape, the elvish spy Farrow has 15 personalities — each a devout member of a different one of the setting's cutthroat factions.

 In the Ravenloft campaign, there is Malken, the Darklord of Nova Vaasa.
 His original personality is Sir Tristen Hiregaard, a nobleman who is not actually evil (listed as Lawful Neutral on his character sheet) and actually perceived as benevolent by some people (it depends on who you ask).
 However, a dark curse transforms him into a brutal killer called Malken whose victims are often the people Hiregaard himself cares about.
-No-one in Nova Vaasa, not even Hiregard himself, truly knows Malken's identity (although he suspects a dark presense inside him, and often orders his servants to lock him his rooms when he feels it; Malken is cunning, however, and usually escapes).
+No-one in Nova Vaasa, not even Hiregard himself, truly knows Malken's identity (although he suspects a dark presense inside him, and often orders his servants to lock him in his rooms when he feels it; Malken is cunning, however, and usually escapes).

-In GURPS a character may be created with multiple personalities.
+In GURPS, a character may be created with multiple personalities.
 Depending on the "point value" of each personality (they may have different abilities), this can actually count as an advantage!
 The trigger is a roll against IQ in a "stressful situation"; fail the roll and switch personalities.
 (If you have more than two, the new one is chosen at random.)

 In Orpheus, one of the Flatliners is Jeffrey Rose, a serial killer with no less than seven other personalities, and each one of them a serial killer in their own right.
 Making matters more complicated, after Rose's death, his ghostly form develops yet another personality, though at least this one is dedicated to killing Spectres.